🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 When expectations align with capability, performance stabilizes.

-Choosing the right AI is not a technical detail.
+Choosing the right AI is not a minor detail.

-Poor setup offloads blame onto the system for decisions the human failed to make.
+Poor setup shifts blame onto the system for human decisions.

 That is not tool failure.